Electrical Construction Design & Management (ECDM), AAS

 Electrical design of a simulated residential and commercial building project.
 This project covers utility to outlets, with a focus on branch circuits and low voltage systems utilizing owner specifications and building and electrical codes.
 Practical design implementation is emphasized.
 Detailed documentation of all aspects of the project.
 CAD, Revit, and other modeling and analysis software is used to produce a final portfolio.

 Interior and exterior applications of lighting.
 Discussion of energy code, including control system implementation and lighting power density.
-Analyze photometric data and their application.
-Use 3D modeling to design layouts, taking into account fixture selection and basic aesthetic considerations.
+Analyze photometric data and their application and use 3D modeling to design layouts, taking into account luminaire selection and basic aesthetic considerations.

 Principles and practices of electrical system design.
-Design and calculations involved in electrical construction.
+Design and calculations involved in electrical construction for residential and commercial occupancies.
 Apply occupant perspectives, construction techniques, and relevant codes.
-Examine the entire electrical system, with a focus on distribution, such as transformers, generators, panels, and feeders.
+Examine the entire electrical system, with a focus on branch circuits, power distribution and low voltage systems.

 ECDM2202 | Design Lab - Omega | Laboratory (3 Credits)